Buying a car

 Don’t be fooled by the urban myths.
 You can come out of a car dealership experience scoring a great deal on your new wheels.
 You just need to put yourself in a strong position and be prepared for the purchase.
-Here are a few key pointers from our car buying specialists that should help.
+Here are a few key pointers that should help.

 Know what you want